 Manuscripts under peer review should be strictly confidential.
 Reviewers must not share manuscripts or discuss their content with anyone outside the peer review process.

 Reviewers may, on request, consult with colleagues from their research group trusting that the confidentiality of the manuscript is maintained.
-Reviewers should first contact Hindawi or the Academic Editor handling the manuscript and note the name of the colleague(s) in the ‘Comments to the editor’ section of their report.
+Reviewers should first contact ADS or the Academic Editor handling the manuscript and note the name of the colleague(s) in the ‘Comments to the editor’ section of their report.